d2l-ai/d2l-en/chapter_introduction/index.md

 They require a model to either ingest sequences of inputs or to emit sequences of outputs (or both!).
 These latter problems are sometimes referred to as ``seq2seq`` problems.
 Language translation is a ``seq2seq`` problem.
-Transcribing text from spoken speech is also a ``seq2seq`` problem.
+Transcribing text from the spoken speech is also a ``seq2seq`` problem.
 While it is impossible to consider all types of sequence transformations, a number of special cases are worth mentioning: